Stickkan/summer_course_ai_rt/docs/Training.md

     load(files{i})
     if exercise == 3
         printf("Extracting from subject %d\n", subject)
-        save_emg_all(emg, repetition, ['csv/','S', num2str(subject), '_repetition.csv'])
+        save_emg_labels(emg, repetition, ['csv/','S', num2str(subject), '_repetition.csv'])
     endif
 endfor
 ```
 This will extract the rows in the columns corresponding to the sensors when the label is one we want.
+The second argument to `save_emg_label` inside the for-loop, repetition, is the vector of labels to extract from.
+In the DB4 dataset there are 4:
+  - stimulus
+  _ restimulus
+  - repetition
+  - rerepetition

+look in the documentation for the data set for explanations of these.
 Make sure that the csv-files are in a folder inside the `data` directory under project root, such as
 ```
 Workdir
 	data
-		_name you like_
+		*name you like*
 			S1_*.csv
 			...
 			S10_*.csv